 Unlike broken bones, scarring, disfigurements, burns, and even some illnesses, whiplash is an “invisible injury,” which makes it far more difficult to prove in a legal claim and therefore, far more difficult to win compensation for.
 However, the symptoms of whiplash can be chronic, painful, and life-altering.
 Oftentimes they do not appear until weeks or months after the accident that caused the injury in the first place, causing many to wonder whether the symptoms are the result of a different ailment entirely.

 If you are the victim of whiplash, you have just as much right to compensation as victims of broken bones, head injuries, or other common injuries.
-The Chicago whiplash attorneys at Michael T. Friedman & Associates can help you recover the compensation you deserve by putting your injury and its lasting consequences into perspective so that the final decision makers can fully comprehend what you are going through.
+The Chicago whiplash attorney at Michael T. Friedman & Associates can help you recover the compensation you deserve by putting your injury and its lasting consequences into perspective so that the final decision makers can fully comprehend what you are going through.

 Many injuries occur upon impact, but some, like back pain or nerve damage, do not make themselves known until weeks or months after the accident.
 Whiplash is one of the latter types of injuries.
 It may take up to 24 hours for a person to feel the pain caused by whiplash and even longer to experience other side effects.
 Unfortunately, if a person does not feel any pain after an accident, he or she might tell others that he or she feels “fine.”
 An accident victim may even go on to post those words on social media.